 Between March 2019 and March 2021 the council will partner with arts organisations to deliver a variety of short and long-term community projects within our estate based and Hub community centres and partner venues (Arsenal Hub, Park Theatre).

 This innovative partnership will transform and enhance the range of creative opportunities available to residents who find it difficult to access mainstream art classes and workshops.

-Activities are open to all Islington residents and will be widely publicised across the borough, as well as on our social media channels.
-However, our key focus is engaging the boroughs elderly, young people, families and vulnerable communities.
+Activities are open to all Islington residents, however, our key focus is engaging the boroughs elderly, young people, families and vulnerable communities.

 For more information, call 020 7527 7471 or email firstname.lastname@example.org

 |Angel Shed Theatre

 ||A series of art workshops at the Arsenal in the Community Hub ‘Creative Inclusion days’.|

 ||Music composition and technology: poetry and photography project with young people.
 Due to start October 2019.|